wym613/BlingBling/README.md

 If you would like to run our application, the first thing is to download [Android Studio](https://developer.android.com/studio/index.html) if you haven't done it.

 Then if you have installed `git`, you can use the command
 ```
 git clone https://github.com/wym613/BlingBling.git
 ```
 to download our project.
 Instead of that, you can also download from our github website.

 After importing our project, you can use Emulator or your own Android device to run our application.

 ### Step 2

-Since we imported 'Google Translate' as part of our application, you need to install 'Google Translate' on your Android device or on Emulator.
+Since we imported `Google Translate` as part of our application, you need to install 'Google Translate' on your Android device or on Emulator.

-For Android devices, you can access to 'Google Translate' in [Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.translate&hl=en) App Store.
+For Android devices, you can access to `Google Translate` in [Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.translate&hl=en) App Store.

 For Emulator, you need to download google translate `.apk` file first.